MatheusPaixaoG/MatheusPaixaoG/README.md

 - 🌱 I’m currently learning Angular, Bootstrap, Typescript and Game Development on Unity
 - 👯 I’m looking to collaborate on any project I can
-- 🤔 I’m looking for help with Python, Data science
 - 📫 How to reach me: mpgs@cin.ufpe.br
 - ⚡ Fun fact: I love the Star Wars universe and to play video games